dnxware/dnxware-org/docs/configuration/alerting_rules.md

 ### Defining alerting rules

-Alerting rules are configured in Prometheus in the same way as [recording rules](recording_rules.md).
+Alerting rules are configured in dnxware in the same way as [recording rules](recording_rules.md).

 An example rules file with an alert would be: